ITPeople-Blockchain/auction/README.md

 ##Introduction

-This Hyperledger/Fabric The fabric is an implementation of blockchain technology, leveraging familiar and proven technologies.
+This Hyperledger/Fabric is an implementation of blockchain technology, leveraging familiar and proven technologies.
 It is a modular architecture allowing pluggable implementations of various function.
 It features powerful container technology to host any mainstream language for smart contracts development.
 Chaincode (smart contracts) or blockchain applications run on the fabric.
 Chaincode is written in Go language

 The original intention of this application was to understand how to write a Go application on the Hyperledger/Fabric.
 This initial version was written to understand the different chaincode api's, the boundary that separates what goes into the blockchain and what lives within the enterprise application, usage of database features, error management etc.